fission-codes/spec/dialog/dialog/dataflow.md

 ```

 Implementations should support efficient sequential access of an Indexed ZSet, first by key, and then by value, and lastly by timestamp.

+Some operations return Indexed ZSets without timestamp information, and implementations MAY specialize a variant of the data structure for those cases.

 ## 2.3 Trace